jasonacox/Build-OpenSSL-cURL/README.md

 * iOS - iPhone (armv7, armv7s, arm64 and arm64e) and iPhoneSimulator (i386, x86-64)
 * tvOS - AppleTVOS (arm64) and AppleTVSimulator (x86-64)

 By default, the OpenSSL source disables ENGINE support for iOS builds.
-To force this active use `openssl-build.sh -e`
+To force this active use `build.sh -e`

 The tvOS build has fork() disable as the AppleTV tvOS does not support fork().